 Thread the simple strap system shown - thread from the outside toward the boot for each connection.
 Take note that at each buckle the strap crosses over its self to clinch the connection thus minimizing slack in the total strap system.
 This is very important to keep the crampon on your boot.
 For other various strap setups refer to Freedom of the hills.

-If I were to buy straps again I would go with the SMC Scottish.
+If I were to buy straps again I would go with the Scottish style.
 Two straps per foot.

 Some prefer the step-in for ease of putting them on.
 However a perfect fit is required and most of us have had to tweak the darn things to get a fit which results in a bomb proof install that does not come off.
 This tweak usually involves grinding the boot as well as bending the toe bail.
 Not an easy task.

 The rigid ice climbing step in's have served me well over the years for both ice climbing and glacier travel.
-They are a bad choice for glaicer travel due to excessive clumping/balling.
+They are a bad choice for glacier travel due to excessive clumping/balling.
 I gave up adjusting them to fit my new boots so they are religated to the old ones.
 A step-in with a connection between the toe bail and the anckle strap is a good feature to help keep the toe bail from poping off.
-Look at Stubi

 I have some new SMC's which have the old fashoned strap binding .
 The result is these 12 point things can be adjusted to fit all my boots, both leathers and different plastics and they are hinged so it is easy to walk in them with a flexible boot (leather).
-I will upgrade them to the scotish binding before next usage.
+I will upgrade them to the Scottish binding before next usage.
 The strap s can be adjusted to fit over the overboots some use for expeditions.
-Look at "www.smcgear.net" for a picture of the straps.

 The biggest drawback for any 'strap' vs 'step in' is the great difficulty to put them on while at altitude and in below zero temps.
 It usually take two people to get it done.
 Even then frost bite is a real possibility, to say nothing about the frustration.